Applying AI in contract review and drafting

 Read More

-Day 5 of 20: What is an AI Copilot?
+What is an AI Copilot?

-We discuss why Copilot is the right paradigm to infuse AI into knowledge work.
-We delve deeper into factors driving the development and adoption of Copilots in all knowledge work areas like coding, analytics, contract review and drafting, copywriting, etc.
+What is an AI Copilot and why it is the right paradigm to infuse AI into knowledge work, especially legal contract drafting.
+Discuss development and adoption of Copilots in all knowledge work areas like coding, analytics, contract review and drafting, copywriting, etc.

 Read More